Luisana Lopilato: Modeling career

 Lopilato was the face of the underwear brand Promesse from 2006 to 2010.
 In 2014, she finished her work as the face of Ultimo.
 She appeared in several commercials in Argentina and Israel.
 She started modeling as a child model at the age of 7 and even before, she had done some TV commercials.
-She has worked for such brands as 47 Street, Nazaria Zapatos, Prosegur, Keff, John Foos, Ultimo, Axe, Motor Oil Underwear for Juniors, BlackBerry, Kukuloco, Rebelde Way underwear, Sugus Combinados, Pent Ten, Swatch, Marcela Koury, Ona Saez Jeans, Ripley S.A., Promesse, Bubbaloo, Despegar, Coca-Cola, McDonald's, Gottex, Vitamina, L'Oréal Elvive, Gillette and Alberto VO5.
+She has worked for such brands as 47 Street, Nazaria Zapatos, Prosegur, Keff, John Foos, Ultimo, Axe, Motor Oil, BlackBerry, Kukuloco, Rebelde Way underwear, Sugus Combinados, Pent Ten, Swatch, Marcela Koury, Ona Saez Jeans, Ripley S.A., Promesse, Bubbaloo, Ultimo, Despegar, Coca-Cola, McDonald's, Gottex, Vitamina, L'Oréal Elvive, Gillette, Alberto VO5 and Lady Stork.

 Personal life

 From 2000 to 2004, she dated her co-worker from Chiquititas and Rebelde Way, Felipe Colombo.
 She also dated actor Mariano Martínez from 2004 to 2007, and tennis player Juan Mónaco from 2007 to 2008.

 Lopilato started dating and then became engaged to Canadian singer Michael Bublé in 2009, having appeared in his music video for "Haven't Met You Yet" which was written for her.
-She married Bublé on March 31 2011, in her native Argentina, with a full ceremony in April.
+She married Bublé on March 31, 2011, in her native Argentina, with a full ceremony in April.
 They have four children: a son born August 27, 2013, Noah, a son born January 21, 2016, Elias, a daughter born July 26, 2018, Vida, and another daughter born August 19, 2022, Cielo.
 Their oldest son was diagnosed with liver cancer hepatoblastoma in 2016, but has since recovered.
 The family lives in Burnaby, British Columbia, Canada.
 In 2023, Lopilato became a Canadian citizen.